miniautonomous/engine_ai/README.md

 ## Option 2: Use the NVIDIA Jetson *JetPack 4.5* Image and Build the Required Libraries on Your Own

-If your preference is to build the supporting software stack on your own which is completely understandable, please know that it's not simply a matter of doing a pip install off of the **requirements.txt** we provide.
+If your preference is to build the supporting software stack on your own, which is completely understandable, please know that it's not simply a matter of doing a pip install off of the **requirements.txt** we provide.
 In fact, we can guarantee that will not work on the Jetson platform.

 For the Jetson, there are two challenging components to install.
-The first is installing Kivy, and the second is installing the **pyrealsense** library, which is the more difficult of the two.
+The first is installing Kivy and the second is installing the **pyrealsense** library, which is the more difficult of the two.
 Let's begin with Kivy.

 ### Installing Kivy

 Our first pass at installing Kivy on the Nano was a series of false starts.
-The final winning recipe was found in the Jetson Nano forums by user **devemin**.
+The final winning recipe was found in the Jetson Nano forums and posted by user **devemin**.
 The original link is below, but here are the required steps:

 ```
     sudo add-apt-repository ppa:kivy-team/kivy